MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 1. Get this project locally

-Clone this template repo to your machine using the steps below, so you can use it copy files from later.
+Clone this template repo to your machine using one of the steps below, so you can use it copy files from later.

 ```bash
 $ # Clone with SSH